cheungdaven/DeepRec/README.md

 # Citation

-To acknowledge use of this open source package in publications, please cite the following papers:
+To acknowledge use of this open source package in publications, please cite the following paper:

-* Zhang, Shuai, Lina Yao, and Aixin Sun.
+* Shuai Zhang, Lina Yao, and Aixin Sun.
 "Deep learning based recommender system: A survey and new perspectives." arXiv preprint arXiv:1707.07435 (2017).

 Thank you for your support!